janettech/myrepo/README.md

 On the terminal, type `vi ./git/config`

-This is a hidden file so if you type `ls -a`, it will show you the hidden files in git.
+The config file is a hidden file.
+So, if you type `ls -a`, it will show you the hidden files in git.

 Confirm that the remote-url is the same as the above.